Anju-saini/Data-Visualization-using-Tableau/README.md

 Are there any differences in the distribution of claimed amounts ('CLM_AMT') between drivers who use their cars for different purposes ('CAR_USE')?
 How does this difference compare between gender ('GENDER') groups as well?
 Does the type of car ('CAR_TYPE') have an impact on the average worth of the car ('BLUEBOOK')?
 Additionally, can you identify any patterns in terms of marital status ('MSTATUS') and car type ('CAR_TYPE') combinations?

+What is the distribution of car owners' ages (using the 'BIRTH' variable)?
+Are there any outliers or notable trends in the age distribution?
+How does the average income ('INCOME') of drivers vary based on their education level ('EDUCATION')?
+Are there any specific education levels that tend to correlate with higher incomes?
+Is there a relationship between the age of the car ('CAR_AGE') and the frequency of claims ('CLM_FREQ')?
+Does the age of the car influence the likelihood of claims being filed?
+Are there any differences in the distribution of claimed amounts ('CLM_AMT') between drivers who use their cars for different purposes ('CAR_USE')?
+How does this difference compare between gender ('GENDER') groups as well?
+Does the type of car ('CAR_TYPE') have an impact on the average worth of the car ('BLUEBOOK')?
+Additionally, can you identify any patterns in terms of marital status ('MSTATUS') and car type ('CAR_TYPE') combinations?